 And that’s my theory on Christian conspiracy theory.

 The way out?
 The obvious thing is to pay attention to a variety of sources, domestic and international, biased both in one’s favor and biased against.
 As Paul said, “Try all things; hold fast to that which is true.”
 If the spirit of truth truly lives in each Christian, there should be a resounding confidence that truth will rise to the top of one’s consciousness, while spurious theories will fall away.
-It’s a discipline to tune into a variety of sources.
-Even for me, although I go where most Christians and secularists fear to go.
-Now that Parler has been disabled, one of my go-to places for the point of view of Dinesh D’Souza and others has vanished.
+It’s a discipline to tune into a variety of sources—even for me, although I go where most Christians and secularists fear to go.
+Before Parler was disabled, it was my go-to place for the point of view of Dinesh D’Souza.
 (Parler is back up I hear, but I won’t return until there are rumbles of another Trump presidency or another siege on the Capitol.)

 The real way out, for the Christians this article addresses, is to listen to Christ.
 He ends a parable (that no one fully understands) with an unforgettable statement: “the children of this world are in their generation wiser than the children of light” (Luke 16:8).
 Whatever that means, it must have something to do with children of light coming up short concerning wisdom.
 Not only did Jesus say to be as innocent as a dove, but also to be wise as a serpent.
 It’s inconceivable to imagine Jesus saying so many things voiced by Christians…things that flatly contradict his life and teachings, including his insistence that his kingdom is not of this world.